dominictarr/cryptographers-surprise/README.md

 A cryptoenthusiast can use this to securely guess their birthday surprise without ruining the anticipation for the other party.

-Alice tells Bob that she is giving him a secret birthday surprise, Bob thinks he knows what it is, but if he let on and correctly guessed the gift early, Alice may unintentionally confirm the guess.
+Bob is giving Alice a secret birthday surprise.
+He has revealed to Alice that a surprise is coming - to create suspense.
-Bob _could_ place his guess inside an envelope, and give it to Alice, to be opened at the same time as the gift is presented.
+Alice thinks she knows what it is, but she told Bob what she thought it is the gift early, Bob may unintentionally confirm it (ruining the anticipation) or change the surprise.
-However, Alice and Bob are currently on opposite sides of the planet so a letter is not convenient.
+Alice _could_ place her guess inside an envelope, and give it to Bob, (to be opened at the same time as the gift is presented) However, Alice and Bob are currently on opposite sides of the planet so a letter is not convenient.
+Also, they are both cryptography enthusiasts, so they are only interested in actual envelopes in so far as they are useful for explaining cryptosystems.

 ``` js
 //Alice